utkuozdemir/pv-migrate/USAGE.md

 Flags:
-  -C, --dest-context string            context in the kubeconfig file of the destination PVC -d, --dest-delete-extraneous-files   delete extraneous files on the destination by using rsync's '--delete' flag -K, --dest-kubeconfig string         path of the kubeconfig file of the destination PVC -N, --dest-namespace string          namespace of the destination PVC -P, --dest-path string               the filesystem path to migrate in the the destination PVC (default "/")
+  -C, --dest-context string            context in the kubeconfig file of the destination PVC -d, --dest-delete-extraneous-files   delete extraneous files on the destination by using rsync's '--delete' flag -H, --dest-host-override string      the override for the rsync host destination when it is run over SSH, in cases when you need to target a different destination IP on rsync for some reason.
+By default, it is determined by used strategy and differs across strategies.
+Has no effect for mnt2 and local strategies
+  -K, --dest-kubeconfig string         path of the kubeconfig file of the destination PVC -N, --dest-namespace string          namespace of the destination PVC -P, --dest-path string               the filesystem path to migrate in the the destination PVC (default "/")